-Enzymes are proteins that cause, enable, or speed up reactions in living cells.
+Enzymes are molecular proteins that cause reactions in living cells.
 Enzymes have a variety of functions in the body, including digesting food, transmitting nerve impulses, repairing damaged cells, and making muscles work.
-The human body produces some enzymes but must obtain others from the diet.
+The human body produces some enzymes but it must obtain other essential enzymes from the diet.
 Most people need a lot more live enzymes than they are getting from the average American diet of processed fast-foods.
 If it comes in a box or is cooked to a mush, it does not contain live enzymes.

 Enzymes exist in every living thing and act as catalysts for all cellular activity.
 Enzyme activity is extremely specialized.
 Most enzymes act together in a complicated network which includes vitamins and minerals.

 The three main categories of enzymes are metabolic enzymes, digestive enzymes, and fresh plant enzymes.
 We can make our own metabolic and digestive enzymes, but we must get fresh plant enzymes from our diets.
 Raw vegetables and fruits are rich sources of fresh plant enzymes.
 Good sources are pineapples, berries, bananas, mangos, sprouts, papayas, avocados, and fresh vegetables.
 Fruit salad with blueberries, peaches, apples, and mint is a delicious mixture of live enzymes.
 A plate of colorful vegetables like green spinach, orange sweet potato, purple beets, and red cabbage mean live enzymes are in abundance.
 Gray, beige, or brown foods?
 Except for whole grains, nuts, and seeds, not so much.

 Eat more raw fruits and vegetables to get enzymes, vitamins, and minerals into your diet.
 All foods in their natural state have the enzymes required for digesting them.
 The enzymes found in whole, unprocessed foods give the body what it needs to work properly.